profit Archives - CFO Centre Australia

 2. Pricing

-can you increase your prices?
+Can you increase your prices?
 Even a 1% increase can have a big impact.
 There can be a fear of losing customers by putting up your prices, which can often be unfounded.

 Tip – review your margins by product / service stream / customer to ascertain which sales are making you money and which are not.
 You need to know your break-even points!
 Your part- time CFO can help – they love this stuff!